grycap/im/doc/source/gstarted.rst

 Quick Start
 ===========

-There are already a set of :ref:`endpoints` available.
+UPV already offers :ref:`production-ready IM server endpoints <endpoints>`.
 Therefore there is no need for end users to deploy the IM server.

 Instead, consider using the :ref:`dashboard`, for easier deployment of virtual infrastructures or the :ref:`client`, for a fully-featured functionality.